stevenfontanella/microlens/README.md

 [lens-family]: http://hackage.haskell.org/package/lens-family

 It looks like lens-family values cleanness and simplicity, which unfortunately means that it might've been hard for me (if possible at all) to convince its maintainer to make changes which would bring it closer to lens (`INLINE` pragmas, using unsafe `#.` operator, adding `each`, etc).
 I actually like cleanness and dislike excessive optimisation (especially of the kind that is used in lens) too, but making a library *I* would like wasn't my goal.
 The goal was to push people who aren't using a lens library towards using one.

-Yep, in a way it's [NIH](https://en.wikipedia.org/wiki/Not_invented_here).
-However, I think that in this case in this case NIH is justified, if only because most reasons NIH is bad (time spent rewriting the library could've been spent improving another library, different libraries are incompatible with each other and so the community is fractured, etc) don't really apply here.